Be prepared. Plan ahead.

 Dining out can mean eating at a restaurant, having a meal at a friend’s house or attending a dinner party.
 Whenever you eat away from home, it’s important to plan ahead.
 Here are a few things to keep in mind…

 Hidden or surprise ingredients, such as crushed nuts in pie crust or foods cooked in peanut oil, are a common cause of life‑threatening allergic reactions.
 In addition, some products used by chefs, including sauces and dressings, may list ingredients by alternative names.
-For example, peanuts may be called "ground nuts," "beer nuts" or "monkey nuts."
+For example, peanuts may be called "ground nuts", "beer nuts" or "monkey nuts."

 Before dining out, read the menu thoroughly.
 Menus are often available on the restaurant's website.
 And you can always pick up the phone—this works well if your dish will require special preparation, or if you'd like to know about the ingredients in any daily specials.
 Allergyeats.com is also a good resource for finding allergy‑friendly restaurants.

 It's important to make restaurant employees aware of your food allergy.
-They generally receive little or no training on the severe nature of food allergies.
+They may receive little or no training on the severe nature of food allergies.
 They may not be aware of the need to read and understand ingredient labels, the importance of strict avoidance of certain foods and the danger of cross‑contact during food preparation.

 Consider carrying an allergy card with your name, your food allergy and specific ingredients to avoid, and share it with your server.
 While convenient, these cards don’t replace telling the restaurant about your severe allergy.
 Explain your condition thoroughly before any food is brought to the table, and request that certain ingredients not be used in your food.
-Food Allergy Research and Education (FARE) offers an allergy card for you to download and print.